 Citizens and watershed stakeholders recognize that conservation and restoration of riparian areas in Alberta is needed for a sustainable, functional watershed.

-The South East Alberta Watershed Alliance (SEAWA) has received grants under the Watershed Resiliency and Restoration Program (WRRP) to restore and protect riparian areas in the Seven Persons Creek watershed for the period of 2017-2019.
-Projects under this grant are collectively called the ‘Riparian Areas Assessment and Resotarion Project’
+The South East Alberta Watershed Alliance (SEAWA) has received grants under the Watershed Resiliency and Restoration Program (WRRP) to restore and protect riparian areas within the SEAWA watershed for the period of 2017-2019.
+These areas include lands adjacent to:

-Applications are due by March 31, 2018.
+Applications are due by April, 2019.
 Applications will be considered on a ‘first-come, first-served’ basis.
 The total extent of riparian restoration is limited by grant availability.

 Eligible Applicants and Projects are found in the Funding Eligibility document.
 Applications for funding can be made by completing the Application Form.
 Contact information for inquiries and assistance in filing the Application Form are provided in the Application Form.

-All projects and related activities required of the partner landowner must be completed by December 31, 2018.
+All projects and related activities required of the partner landowner must be completed by January 2020.